Regular Languages for Contracting Geodesics: Contracting is also super-Contracting

 \section{Contracting is also super-Contracting}

-The goal of this section is to prove the following. \begin{theorem} Let $\alpha$ be a $D$-contracting geodesic in a proper geodesic metric space $X$.
-There exists a $D'$, depending only on $D$ so that $\alpha$ is $D'$ super-contracting. \end{theorem}
+Throughout this section, let $X$ denote a proper geodesic metric space.
+The goal of this section is to prove the following. \begin{theorem} Let $\alpha$ be a $D$-contracting geodesic in $X$.
+There exists a $D'$, depending only on $D$ so that $\alpha$ is $D'$-super-contracting.
+In particular, a geodesic $\alpha$ is $D$-contracting if and only if it is $D'$-super-contracting where $D$ and $D'$ determine each other. \end{theorem}

 To show this, we will use an additional hyperbolicity property, slimness, which we show in Lemma \ref{lem: slim} holds for contracting geodesics.